 Do utilization review professionals work remotely or onsite?

 This really depends on the company.
-Some UR jobs are remote, and some are onsite, but keep in mind since the pandemic hit, MANY more of these roles are fully remote!
+Some UR jobs are remote, and some are onsite.
+In recent years, MANY more of these roles are fully remote!

 What type of growth is there in a utilization review/management role?

-As you get your feet wet, you will often get pulled into internal projects.
+As you get your feet wet, you may get pulled into internal projects.
 For example, you might work on creating best-practice standards for review, or creating clinical guidelines for a specific type of practice (ortho, neuro, etc.).

 This might involve looking up best peer-reviewed treatment practices per diagnosis (think JOSPT clinical practice guidelines, Cochrane database, systematic reviews, etc.), and creating guidelines that would be used to support the reviews performed in your role as a UR/UM specialist.